uoregon-libraries/student-course-integrator/README.md

 # the project, then again anytime a migration is added
 make dbmigrate

+# Get all the dependencies and build
+make deps
+make

 # Populate the database - this must happen **only once**, otherwise any local
 # changes to courses or faculty will be destroyed.
 docker-compose exec db mysql -usci -psci -Dsci -e "source /tmp/seed.sql"